 Method options for Method->"ConjugateGradient".

-It should be noted that the default method for FindMinimum in Mathematica 4 was a conjugate gradient method with a near exact line search.
+It should be noted that the default method for FindMinimum in version 4 was a conjugate gradient method with a near exact line search.
 This has been maintained for legacy reasons and can be accessed by using the FindMinimum option Method->"Gradient".
-Typically, this will use more function and gradient evaluations than the newer Method->"ConjugateGradient", which itself often uses far more than the methods that Mathematica currently uses as defaults.
+Typically, this will use more function and gradient evaluations than the newer Method->"ConjugateGradient", which itself often uses far more than the methods that the Wolfram Language currently uses as defaults.